 Halatono Netane: But the house is right across from there.
 They have lots of trees up.
 It’s still there.
 They just remodel the house but it still stay the same.

 Chris Jones: Okay.
-You’re further south then I was thinking, I understand.
+You’re further south than I was thinking, I understand.

 Halatono Netane: Yah, and then there’s a street and then the Tongan First United Methodist Church.
 There’s a house at the corner and the second house (north of the corner house) that’s where me and my husband use to rent to live.